charliewang95/plm/README.md

 # Real Producers
 ## To get it running

+* Softwares needed to be installed: Node.js, Express.js, MongoDB

-* run "npm install"
+* type "npm install"

+* type "mongod" to run the MongoDB instance

 * run "npm start" to run the front-end

-* run "node server.js" to run the back-end. __Note: Make sure Mongodb is running__
+* run "node server.js" to run the back-end.

 * run "npm run start-dev" to run both ends at the same time.
 The front end will be listening on port 443 (default https port), and the back-end on port 1337